idolawoye/BAGEP/README.md

 All fastQ files **(paired end reads)** of same bacterial species should be saved in a **fastq/** folder.
 The pipeline uses [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to run the workflow by cleaning and trimming the files, antimicrobial resistance gene detection, taxonomic classification, calling variants, generating alignment files from the core and whole genome and constructing a phylogeny tree on either the core genome or whole genome using maximum likelihood.
 To run the pipeline, simply enter:

 `snakemake --config ref={users reference genome}`

 ### For Advanced users
-If you are familair working on Linux or MacOS terminal, you can edit the shell command in the **Snakefile** of the rule you want to customize.
-For example, to mask problematic positions in the genome when generating core alignment with **snippy-core**, add `--mask {BED file of sites to mask}` to the shell command of `rule snippy_core`.
-You can get full options by using the help command of the desired tool to customize.
+If you are familiar working on Linux, MacOS terminal or PowerShell, you can edit the shell command in the **Snakefile** in a text editor to change the parameters used in running particular steps.
+For example, to mask problematic positions such as repeats in the genome when generating core alignment with **snippy-core**, add `--mask {BED file of sites to mask}` to the shell command of `rule snippy_core`.
+Other steps such as Phylogenetics, Variant detection and AMR detection can be modified too.
+To view full options of an particular processing step, enter the name of the tool flagged with help.
+For example:

+`iqtree --help`

+Will list the options and parameters under IQ-TREE

 ## Outputs
 #### Quality control
 Trimmed files will be deposisted in the **fastp** folder.
 A reference genome for mapping should be provided for the bacterial samples, either in .gbk or .fasta format.